 Choose between a robotic or manual option, like the following devices.

 The iRobot Looj 330 BlackGutter Cleaning Robot - L330020 is a robotic auger with a brush that spins at high speed robotically through the gutters.
 The handle serves as a remote control.
 Although the Looj requires you to climb a ladder to place it in and remove it from the gutter, the remote allows you to limit the number of times you need to use the ladder.

-The price is relatively high at approximately $300, but it has consistently received 4 star reviews from both Amazon and Target customers.
-In their reviews, customers commented that even at $300 it is cheaper than hiring someone to clean the gutters, and it took them less effort than moving a ladder to clean the gutters manually.
+The price is relatively high at approximately $300, but it has consistently received 4 star reviews from both Amazon and PCmag.
+Customers commented that even at $300 it is cheaper than hiring someone to clean the gutters, and it took them less effort than moving a ladder to clean the gutters manually.
 Several people also noted that the device did not work well on heavily packed debris that had been left in the gutter for more than one rainy season.

 At the small price of approximately $25, Gutter Sense consists of specialized tongs, controlled by a rope system.
 A telescoping extension pole, which may cost a little more than Gutter Sense, must be purchased separately if you want to use the tool from the ground.

-Although Gutter Sense is currently unavailable from Amazon, past reviews averaged 4 stars, where one reviewer described this device as "spring-loaded salad tongs on a pole."
+Amazon reviews average just under 4 stars.
+One reviewer described this device as "spring-loaded salad tongs on a pole."
 Despite the humorous description, he and many others liked the results they got with this simple and inexpensive tool.
 Others commented on the lightweight and ease of use compared to heavier tubes and hoses on some of the air and water driven cleaners.
 It is also recommended as a low-price gutter cleaning solution in a number of blogs and articles, including one in the Washington Post.

 Pressurized Water Tools

 A pressurized water tool can be a standalone washer or attach to a hose.

 Karcher Follow Me K3